Gynecomastia Surgery Columbus, Ohio

 What Causes Gynecomastia?

-The chest may be asymmetric or evenly enlarged.
-It can occur at any age and may be caused by genetics, hormonal changes, obesity and the use of certain drugs including anabolic steroids, cimetidine, spironolactone and marijuana.
+Gynecomastia can occur at any age and may be caused by genetics, hormonal changes, obesity and the use of certain drugs including anabolic steroids, cimetidine, spironolactone and marijuana.

 If you are seeking a flatter, more chiseled appearance to your chest, then gynecomastia surgery may be appropriate.
 It is generally reserved for patients over eighteen years of age, who have had enlarged breasts or puffy nipples for at least two years without improvement.
 The potential benefits of gynecomastia treatment must outweigh the potential risks in each individual case, and the patient must be comfortable with having a thin scar.